Does Sweating Mean a Fever Is Breaking? Your Body’s Response Explained

 Fortunately, you can avoid dehydration when you have a fever by making sure to drink plenty of electrolytes and fluids.
 When your body is properly hydrated, it is more efficient at regulating your temperature.
 Proper hydration and addressing electrolyte and fluid loss when sweating can encourage a quicker recovery.

-Use DripDrop ORS To Remedy Dehydration Caused by Fever
+Use DripDrop To Remedy Dehydration Caused by Fever

 One of the most serious side effects of fever is dehydration, especially in children.
 As your fever breaks and your body sweats to cool you down, you lose electrolytes.
 In addition, many infections that cause fever result in other symptoms — like vomiting and diarrhea — that can further increase the risk of dehydration.

 To remedy dehydration when you have a fever, reach for an oral rehydration solution.
-DripDrop ORS is easy to add to a glass of water.
-If you have a chill, you can also drink it hot with our spiced apple cider flavor.
+DripDrop is easy to add to a glass of water.
 Get started with our most popular multi-flavor pouch for dehydration relief fast.
 Or, learn more about how you can save up to 25% on every purchase when you subscribe.